 Marketplace lending (peer-to-peer lending) products

-This information sheet (INFO 213) gives guidance to assist providers of marketplace lending products and others providing financial services in connection with these products.
-It covers:
+This is Information Sheet 213 (INFO 213).
+It gives guidance to assist providers of marketplace lending products and others providing financial services in connection with these products.
+This information sheet covers:

 - What is marketplace lending?